marco-visintin/ibm-test/README.md

 and start the project at `localhost:3000`

-There is also a 'production' option (the code will be minified and there is some chunk extracting) in order to build the project in 'production' please run `npm run build` followed by `npm start:ws`
+There is also a 'production' option (the code will be minified and there is some chunk extracting) in order to build the project in 'production' please run `npm run build` followed by `npm run start:ws`

 In order to run the unit tests please run `npm test`